Tc4s3/Dune-i3wm/README.md

 # Dune-i3wm
-- To quote here_for_the_kittens "My desert.
+To quote here_for_the_kittens "My desert.
 My Arch.
 My Dune."

-My Dune/Retro inspired i3wm config
+My Dune/Retro inspired i3wm config.

 These are the dot files for my retro computing / dune inspired rice, the gtk stuff was configured with nwg, wallpaper is a heavy edit of this;